ariane-millot/EDeMOS/README.md

 ```
 ## Workflow steps
 1. Download the different data sets for the country and put in relevant folders (see config file for location)
-2. Adjust config file
+2. Adjust file names if needed config file
 3. Run the rwi rasterize script
-4. Run the DHS data to df script for households and services (select appropriate labels)
+4. Run the DHS data to df script for households and services (select appropriate labels in config file)
-5. Adjust census data to have HH urban, rural, total and size of HH
+5. Donwload and adjust census data to have HH urban, rural, total and size of HH
 6. Run GeoDem.py

 ## Useful data sets